Skip to main content

 opts.recurse

-recurse: N - the maximum number of redirect hops, default is 7, use 0 to disable redirect following
+recurse: N - maximum number of redirect follows, default is 7, use 0 to disable redirect following

 opts.proxyretries

-proxyretries: N - number of request attempts, defaults to the scraper settings
+proxyretries: N - number of request attempts, default is taken from parser settings

 opts.parsecodes

-parsecodes: { ... } - list of HTTP response codes that the scraper will consider successful, defaults to the scraper settings.
-If you specify '*': 1 then all responses will be considered successful.
+parsecodes: { ... } - list of HTTP response codes that the parser will consider successful, default is taken from parser settings.
+If '*': 1 is specified, all responses will be considered successful.
 Example:

 parsecodes: {